 The Medical Center has elected the annually determined contribution rate plan provisions of the TCDRS Act.
 The plan is funded by monthly contributions from both employee members and the employer based on the covered payroll of employee members.
 Under the TCDRS Act, the contribution rate of the Medical Center is actuarially determined annually.
-It was 7.62 percent, or \$783,931, and 8.02 percent, or \$783,080, for calendar years 2016 and 2015, respectively.
-The contribution rate payable by the employee members is 7.00 percent, as adopted by the governing body of the Medical Center.
+It was 7.0 percent of annual pay, or \$793,282, and 7.62 percent of annual pay, or \$783,931, for calendar years 2017 and 2016, respectively.
+The contribution rate payable by the employee members is 7.00 percent of annual pay, as adopted by the governing body of the Medical Center.
 The employee contribution rate and the employer contribution rate may be changed by the governing body of the Medical Center within the options available in the TCDRS Act.